We asked some of the best design minds of today.

 It has always been about designing fast, desirable experiences, with a feeling of ‘we make you happy so you’ll buy more’.

 The definition of design will change in the near future, gravitating towards responsible design.

 As this is not the first and definitely not the last time, that we’ll be going through such upheaving times.
 And hopefully learning from these, design will help create a better world.

-Like all great crises, this too shall pass.
-Though what matters is as designers, as humans – what have we learned from this?
+Like all great crisis, this too shall pass.
+Though what matters is as designers, as humans – what have we learnt from this?
 What changes are we going to embrace to better face situations like these?
 How can we prepare for the future of uncertainty?
 We need to emerge to be a better, stronger community and build a more sustainable future.
 We need to help the business community, those who have the vision and courage to make these changes.
 Let’s reform our efforts with the eminent advice of these experts.